kylefantastic/phase-1/week-2/imgs/design-reflection.md

   4. Github?

 #### What is your target audience's interests and how do you see your site addressing them?
-Considering my site as a portfolio I’d say my audience is a mix of front-end designer, developers, business people and IT more largely community.
+Considering my site as a portfolio I’d say my audience is a mix of **front-end designers**, **developers**, **business people and wider IT community**.
 My site is addressing them as an audience aware of coding, using technical appropriate langage instead of pseudo-communicant approach.

 #### What is the primary "action" the user should take when coming to your site?
-Scrolling down in order to discover the work list should be the first action when coming to my site.
+**Scrolling down** in order to discover the work list should be the first action when coming to my site.
 Work list should always start featuring my latest work.
 Also as the main component of the page, work list, must be well designed to occupy page space and attack visitor eye by using lovely placeholder image/icon for each project.
 An important thing is keeping in mind last work always have to be featured first, but only finest works have to be part of the list.

-#### Do you want them to search for information, contact you, or see your
+#### Do you want them to search for information, contact you, or see your portfolio?
-portfolio?
 It's ok to have several actions at once, or different actions for different kinds of visitors.
-On one hand, first time visitor:
+**On one hand, first time visitor:**
 He should check my latest work because your last work, even if not your favorite always show you are up to date with fresh front-end frameworks and latest technologies.
 Then, navigate to other works if they want to know more about my works.

-#### On the other hand, used visitor:
+**On the other hand, used visitor:**
 He should have an easy access to links to get in touch with me without needing to scroll.
 Maybe also link to the blog)

 #### What are the main things someone should know about design and user experience?